Kieran McAnulty: Early life and family

 McAnulty was born in Eketāhuna in 1985, and was adopted by Marie (née Monaghan) and Mike McAnulty.
 Their families have lived in the Wairarapa area for more than 170 years, with his great grandmother's great grandfather, Henry Burling, arriving as an early settler in what is now the town of Featherston.
 The McAnulty family is a historically "staunch" family of Labour Party supporters, although his mother's family included some National Party supporters.
 Ted McAnulty, Kieran's great-grandfather, ("the only Labour-voting cockie in Eketāhuna") was the campaign manager for a Labour candidate running against Prime Minister Keith Holyoake in the Pahiatua electorate, at that time a safe National seat.
 John Monaghan, the former chair of Fonterra, is his mother's cousin.

 McAnulty was raised Catholic.
 He attended St Mary's School in Carterton, St Patrick's School in Masterton, and Chanel College, where he was head boy in 2002.
 He went on to the University of Otago where he completed a Bachelor of Arts, Postgraduate Diploma in Arts and Master of Arts in politics.
 His 2011 master's thesis was titled "The role of political positioning in party performance in the 2008 New Zealand General Election."
 He has previously worked for the T.A.B. as a bookmaker covering the racing industry and an economic development advisor for the Masterton District Council.
 He has been a volunteer firefighter.

-He met his first wife, Suzanne McNally, while traveling in her home country of Ireland on an overseas experience.
+He met his first wife, Suzanne McNally, while travelling in her home country of Ireland on an overseas experience.
 They married in 2011 and later divorced.
 McAnulty married his second wife, the former prime minister's press secretary Gia Garrick, in January 2024.